You might be shocked to discover what a bad or missing photo says about you.

 - in your bio on your school’s website

-Also take a lot of pictures.
-I’ve take as many as 50 to find 3 good ones.
-With digital technology taking more pictures is a snap.
+Be sure to take a lot of pictures.
+I’ve taken as many as 50 to 100.
+In the coal, you’ll find gold.

 - LinkedIn Profile Picture Advice from the ICF Group – 30 Tips, Funny Stuff Too